STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 make -j8 install
 ```

-* It takes a couple of minutes and you just need to pass the path into your HPX CMake
+* It takes a couple of minutes, and then you just need to pass the path into your HPX CMake

 ---
 ## Dependencies #3